 late 14c., of substances, "closely and firmly united," from Latin compactus "concentrated," past participle of compingere "to fasten together, construct," from com "with, together" (see com-) + pangere "to fix, fasten" (from PIE root *pag- "to fasten").
 Related: Compactly; compactness.
 Compact car is 1960.
 Compact disc is from 1979.

-"agreement," 1590s, from Latin compactum "agreement," noun use of neuter past participle of compacisci "come to agreement," from com "with, together" (see com-) + pacisci "to covenant, contract" (from PIE root *pag- "to fasten").
+"an agreement or contract between two or more parties," 1590s, from Latin compactum "agreement," noun use of neuter past participle of compacisci "come to agreement," from com "with, together" (see com-) + pacisci "to covenant, contract" (from PIE root *pag- "to fasten").

-"make-up case," 1921, from compact (adj.), based on its containing compacted face powder.
+"small make-up case," 1921, from compact (adj.), based on its containing compacted face powder.

-early 15c., from Latin compactus, past participle of compingere "to fasten together" (see compact (adj.)).
+"to pack or press closely together," early 15c., from Latin compactus, past participle of compingere "to fasten together" (see compact (adj.)).
 Related: Compacted; compacting.

 Web design and development by MaoningTech.